Eagle Scout Investment Ceremony

 Mr. #1: Far away, looms the hazy outline of a lofty Eagle Summit, flanked by lesser peaks that represent Star and Life.
 Yes, to the newcomer they are a long way ahead, but they come a lot closer as the light from the Spirit of Scouting spreads.

 The first Scout rank in Scouting is Tenderfoot.
 (The Tenderfoot lights a candle) Once inspired by the Spirit of Scouting he will not stay tender-of-foot for long.
 Putting a few simple achievements behind him, he quickly climbs to the rank of Second Class Scout.
-(Second Class Scout lights a candle) Even though the requirements stiffen a bit, he keeps climbing until finally he tops the mountain ridge along the Eagle trail where he receives his First Class award.
-(First Class Scout lights a candle) This is no place to rest on the Eagle trail, for now he clearly sees the peaks ahead.
+(Second Class Scout lights a candle) Even though the requirements stiffen a bit, he keeps climbing until finally, he tops the mountain ridge along the Eagle trail where he receives his First Class award.
+(First Class Scout lights a candle) This is no place to rest on the Eagle trail, for now, he clearly sees the peaks ahead.

 Mr. #1: Now a broad mountain meadow of merit badges challenges him.
 He must gather six of them as he presses onward toward Star Mountain.
 (Star Scout lights a candle) He is farther along the Eagle trail than he thought he would ever be, and he is proud of his progress.
-He realizes benefits that he has gained from his training for leadership and for service.
+He realizes the benefits that he has gained from his training for leadership and for service.
 The Life Scout rank, the next summit along the trail seems far away.
-Our hiker rushes on, working, serving, leading and as he goes he adds five more merit badges to his collection.
+Our hiker rushes on, working, serving, leading, and as he goes he adds five more merit badges to his collection.
 The farther he climbs, the fewer companions he meets who are with him along the trail, and the more effort, he expends.
 (Life Scout lights a candle) Moving on our traveler has attained another peak.
 To guide us up the final peak is Mr. _____#2_____.

 Mr. #2: Our new Life Scout has completed many accomplishments, but looking up, the Scout beholds yet another summit, the highest summit of the range.
 He knows it must be Eagle Summit about which he has heard so many stories.
 The trail leads on and upward.
 Now the pathway narrows and there are even fewer Scouts on it.
-Toward the summit the path steepens considerably and winds along narrow ledges.
+Toward the summit, the path steepens considerably and winds along narrow ledges.
 Many tough spots will need to be overcome to conquer the last few miles.
 He must find and gather ten more merit badges.
 As he goes about that task, he is busy giving leadership to other Scouts who seek to climb the ranks of Scouting.
-He is continually giving service to those who cannot enjoy the trail, but need a helping hand.
+He is continually giving service to those who cannot enjoy the trail but need a helping hand.
 Only those with real persistence and courage are able to gain the thrill of Eagle Summit.

 Before continuing up the trail to your goal, which is now very apparent.
 Let me remind you that there are more mishaps in mountain climbing after reaching the top than there are on the trail upward.
 One who achieves the highest goal of Scouting should never forget the rigor of the training he has endured and the responsibilities of leadership and service that were a part of his success.
 Never forget that the Scout Law should always be fundamental in your life.
 There are twelve parts of the Law.
-(Installation team will light the twelve candles' one at a time, repeating the twelve Scout Law and their definition.)
+(Installation team will light the twelve candles one at a time, repeating the twelve Scout Law and their definition.)

 Finally, the three parts of the Scout Oath are promises that will carry you safely and securely as you travel down unknown paths in the future.
 (A Scout lights the three candles as the Speaker reads the Scout Oath.)